 How Do Laboratory Developed Tests Impact Your Business?

-The report found that these 20 products, in fact, have causes or may have caused actual harm to patients.
+The report found that these 20 products, in fact, may have caused actual harm to patients.
 In some cases, patients were told they have conditions they do not really have, due to false-positive tests.
 This led to unnecessary distress and resulted in unneeded treatment.
-In other cases, the LTDs produced false-negative results, in which life-threatening diseases went undetected, whereby patients failed to receive treatments.
+In other cases, the LTDs produced false-negative results, in which life-threatening diseases went undetected.
+These misdiagnosed patients failed to receive treatments.
 Additionally, some LTDs provided information with no relevance to the condition they were intended to be used for, and others were linked to treatments based on disproven scientific concepts.
 Not only do these situations cause harm to patients, but they are also costly to society.(1)

 The report found that FDA oversight of LTDs is needed to address the following: